 Pure Encapsulations BCAA Capsules

-Pure Encapsulations BCAA Capsules are comprised of water and cellulose, a component found in plant cells, and solely contain the three BCAAs.
+Pure Encapsulations BCAA Capsules comprise water and cellulose, a component found in plant cells, and solely contain the three BCAAs.

 The fact that these capsules are vegan-friendly sets them apart from Life Extension.